MMIP Law Enforcement

 What to expect

-Preparation to develop effective MMIP response protocols between multiple agencies
+Development of effective MMIP response protocols between multiple agencies

 Education on the intersections of MMIP cases with other crimes (e.g., domestic violence, sexual assault, stalking, and human trafficking)

-Resources for mediation, reconciliation, and healing services for families and survivors, as offered in accordance with Tribal and urban Native-Indigenous values, beliefs, and practices
+Resources for mediation, reconciliation, and healing services for families and survivors, as offered in accordance with tribal and urban Native-Indigenous values, beliefs, and practices

-Best practices for trust-building with Native Tribes, groups, and families, as well as techniques to recognize, identify, and assist high-risk individuals living on Tribal lands and in urban settings
+Best practices for trust-building with Native tribes, groups, and families, as well as techniques to recognize, identify, and assist high-risk individuals living on tribal lands and in urban settings

 lead trainers